Ulala (Space Channel 5): Space Channel 5 series

-Additional games, crossovers, and cameos
+Other appearances

 Ulala also appears in the virtual reality game Space Channel 5 VR: Kinda Funky News Flash, where players play a reporter (Roo or Kie) shadowing Ulala on the job while they undercover the recent transformation of the Morolians turned Othermoros, and the mysterious leader known as Glitter.
 She makes appearances in all Space Channel 5 spin-offs, including Ulala's Channel J, Space Channel 5: Ulala's Cosmic Attack, and Dreamcast Collection.

 Ulala makes several appearances outside the Space Channel 5 series.
 She made her first non-Space Channel 5 playable appearance in Beach Spikers as a secret playable character.
 She also made another playable appearance in the Wii version of Samba de Amigo, alongside Sonic the Hedgehog.
 In 2008, she appeared as a choosable coach in Sega Splash Golf.
 Her attire appears as a selectable skin in Chaos Heroes Online for the character Silk.
 Ulala and Pudding's outfits also make cameo appearances in PlayStation's 2024 video game, Astro Bot.

 Ulala and Pudding have also made notable appearances in the Sega All-Stars series, Ulala appearing as a playable character in every entry, including Sega Superstars, Sega Superstars Tennis, Sonic & Sega All-Stars Racing, and Sonic & Sega All-Stars Racing Transformed.
 She also appears in all versions of each game.
 In 2012 and 2015, she appeared as a solo unit in Project X Zone and Project X Zone 2, as well as a main protagonist.
 As a unit, she can summon Opa-Opa, Harrier, and Alex Kidd — other Sega protagonists.

 Ulala has been featured in several Sonic the Hedgehog video games as both a playable character and cameo.
 She makes her first appearance in the series in the 2006 racing game Sonic Riders as a secret playable character, voiced by Apollo Smile.
 She makes cameo appearances in Sonic Riders: Zero Gravity (as a poster) and Sonic Colors: Ultimate (as a player icon).

-Other appearances

-Film and television

 Ulala was to appear in a Space Channel 5 television show for MTV, where she would host an animated news report program with several other Space Channel 5 cast members.
 However, the show was canceled and only a promotional commercial of the pilot episode was released.
 Columbia Pictures also had plans to create a Space Channel 5 movie, but development did not proceed.

 Ulala makes a handful of appearances in the animated series Hi-sCoool!
 SeHa Girls.
 During a lesson set in Space Channel 5, Ulala appears to help the Sega Hard Girls defeat the Morolians and rescue their friends.
 She later appears in the final episode to wish the girls farewell at their graduation.

 In 2022, Sega announced on Twitter that they would be developing a movie, alongside Picturestart, based on the first two Space Channel 5 video games, following the success of the first two Sonic the Hedgehog films.